 U.S. Military active pay includes the following pay classifications: active duty pay, reserve pay, cadet pay, active salary allotments, active blanket pay, and voluntary separation incentives.
 These payments usually occur on the 1st and the 15th calendar days of each month.
 When the 1st or the 15th day falls on a weekend or on a holiday, the payment is processed as of the prior workday.
 The sample form in Appendix 2 includes all required information fields.
-Refer to Contacts for the email address, fax number, and telephone number.
+Refer to Contacts for the email address and telephone number.

 U.S. Military retiree pay includes the following pay classifications: retired pay, retired allotments, retired annuities, and retired blanket pay.
 These payments usually occur on the 1st calendar day of the month.
 When the 1st day falls on a weekend or a holiday, the payment is processed as of the next workday.
 The form in Appendix 2 includes all required information fields.
-Refer to Contacts for the email address, fax number, and telephone number.
+Refer to Contacts for the email address and telephone number.

 Federal Financial Management Standards